Engineering Effective Hamiltonians: Computational Methods

 Next, we consider integrals of the form

 for $\tilde{A}_i(t) = U^{-1}(t)A_i(t)U(t)$, where $f$ is a scalar valued function, which may represent, for example, a correlation function for stochastic noise.

 For a given $f$, it is not immediately clear how to write the integral in Equation~\eqref{equation:more_general_integral} as a part of the solution to a linear matrix differential equation, in the way we have done in the $f=1$ case.
 Certainly, it will not be possible for most functions.
-However, we will show here that it is possible for a very large class of functions; in particular $f$ satisfying the following properties: \begin{itemize} \item $f$ is a linear sum in product form: $f(t_1, \dots, t_m) = \sum_i c_i f^{(i)}_1(t_1) \dots f^{(i)}_m(t_m)$, with \item Each function $f^{(i)}_r(t)$ is drawn from a finite dimensional vector space of functions closed under differentiation. \end{itemize} Note that polynomials and linear combinations of products of exponentials fall into this class, and we will cover these particular cases in this section\footnote{In general, the second point restricts the functions $f^{(i)}_r(t)$ to be proportional to $t^s e^{dt}$, for $s$ a natural number and $d$ an arbitrary complex constant.
-I.e., products of polynomials with exponentials.}.
+However, we will show here that it is possible for a very large class of functions; in particular $f$ satisfying the following properties: \begin{itemize} \item $f$ is a linear sum in product form: $f(t_1, \dots, t_m) = \sum_i c_i f^{(i)}_1(t_1) \dots f^{(i)}_m(t_m)$, with \item Each function $f^{(i)}_r(t)$ is drawn from a finite dimensional vector space of functions closed under differentiation. \end{itemize} Note that polynomials and linear combinations of products of exponentials fall into this class, and we will cover these particular cases in this section\footnote{In general, the second point restricts the functions $f^{(i)}_r(t)$ to be linear combinations of functions of the form $t^s e^{dt}$, for $s$ a natural number and $d$ an arbitrary complex constant, i.e., linear combinations of products of polynomials with exponentials.}.
 These special cases have the benefit that they can approximate arbitrary continuous functions.
 In experiment, we will take them to approximate correlation functions, or, as the correlation functions themselves arise from fits of experimental data, we could simply fit a function in these classes to the data directly.

 Here, we outline a procedure for constructing a Van Loan differential equation to compute $\Dyson^f_U(A_1, \dots, A_m)(t)$ for $f$ drawn from the above class.
 Note that, for functions of product form, one approach is to simply absorb $f_i(t)$ into the definition of $A_i(t)$ and apply the method from the original $f=1$ case.
 This is valid, however it will generally introduce explicit time-dependence into $A_i(t)$.
 In quantum control problems, $A_i(t)$ will usually only depend on time as a function of the control amplitudes, and it is computationally preferable that the generators in the newly constructed Van Loan differential equations also depend on time only through the control amplitudes.